lukso-network/docs/docs/faq/network/validator.md

 Use the official LUKSO deposit launchpad to assist with generating validator credentials and sending validator deposit transactions. **Be careful of phishing websites.
 Make sure you are on a genuine LUKSO domain before connecting any wallet or sending tokens.**

+### Can I run a validator node without using Docker?

+Currently the LUSKO CLI uses Docker for the client orchestration.
+If you would like you run a node without Docker you would have to set up the configuration yourself without using the LUKSO CLI.

 ## Security

 ### Can my node location be tracked?